A. M. Burrage: Life and work

 Burrage was born in Hillingdon, London, in 1889.
 His father, Alfred Sherrington Burrage, and his uncle, Edwin Harcourt Burrage, were both prolific writers of magazine stories for boys.
 Burrage attended St Augustine's Abbey School in Ramsgate.
 After his father died in 1906, A. M. Burrage began writing fiction, partly to support his family.
 Burrage's main market for his fiction were British pulp magazines, such as The Grand Magazine, The Novel Magazine, Cassell's Magazine and The Weekly Tale-Teller.

 He served in the Artists’ Rifles in the First World War.
-Burrage's publisher, Victor Gollancz Ltd., later published a memoir of his war experiences, War Is War, as "Ex-Private X".
+Burrage's publisher, Victor Gollancz Ltd., later published a memoir of his war experiences, War Is War, as by "Ex-Private X".
 War Is War received several good reviews, although it did not sell as well as Gollancz had hoped it would.